railsbridge-boston/railsbridge-vm/README.md

 The base box is Ubuntu 14.04 LTS; Ubuntu distributes version 4.3 of the VirtualBox guest additions.
 We should have students install the same version of the VirtualBox host.

 The target versions are Ruby 2.0 and Rails 4.0 (the latest patchlevels available at build time).
-These are set in the `versions.sh`, which is used by the provisioning scripts.
+These are set in `provision-files/versions.sh`, which is used by the provisioning scripts.

 If you want to run a workshop with Rails 3, there is a `rails3` branch (Ruby 1.9.3, Rails 3.2).
 It may be less up to date so check if there have been any security updates to Rails 3 before building it.